 Worm composting is a great way to turn your food scraps into a nutrient-rich fertilizer that can be used for house and garden plants (learn more about using compost in your garden).
 A pound of red worms can eat 65 pounds of food scraps in less than three months!

 Worm composting only works for food scraps, so if you want to compost plant trimmings you should check out our backyard composting section.
 Worm bins are generally much smaller than backyard compost bins, so they're a good option for households with limited space.

-Build out of wood, plastic, an old dresser drawer, shipping crate, or barrel.
+Build a bin out of wood, or by using a plastic tote, an old dresser drawer, shipping crate, or barrel.
 Your bin needs to be 10 to 16 inches deep, have holes in the bottom or sides for ventilation, and have a snug-fitting lid.
 To keep rodents out, the holes need to be 1/4 inch or smaller.
 The rule of thumb for bin size is two square feet of surface area per person.
 An average two-person house would need a bin about 4 square feet, or two bins that are 2 square feet each.

 2. Pick a place

 Locate your bin where it will not freeze or overheat—in a pantry, kitchen corner, laundry room, garage, basement, patio, deck, or in your garden.
 Make sure to put it in a shady spot as direct sunlight can heat up a worm bin and kill the worms.
 During winter, it is important to provide protection from rain or frost.
 Worm bins are often placed in garages, under decks, or in basements.